jtlapp/typebox-validators/README.md

 const validator = new StandardValidator(schema);
 const value = { handle: '1234', count: -1 };

+// returns false indicating an error: validator.test(value);

+// returns an iterable providing the two errors: validator.testReturningErrors();

-// returns false:
+// returns the first error:
-validator.test(value);
+validator.testReturningFirstError();

-// throws with only error 'must be a string of 5 to 10 letters': validator.assert(value);
+// throws with error 'must be a string of 5 to 10 letters': validator.assert(value);

 // throws with error 'must be a string of 5 to 10 letters' and TypeBox's
 //  default error message for an integer being less than the minimum: validator.validate(value);

-// returns an iterable providing the two errors: validator.errors(value);
+// returning an iterable providing the two errors: validator.errors(value);

+// returning the first error:
+validator.firstError(value);
 ```

 `assert` and `validate` methods throw a [`ValidationException`](https://github.com/jtlapp/typebox-validators/blob/main/src/lib/validation-exception.ts) error when validation fails, reporting only the first error for `assert` methods and reporting all errors for `validate` methods. `assert` methods are safer to use on the server because TypeBox ensures that the `maxLength` and `maxItems` contraints are tested before testing regular expressions. `test` is faster than `assert`, which is faster than `validate` when a least one error occurs.